jhsu802701/rails_from_scratch_rails5/03-heroku.md

 end
 # END: SQLite

-# Always included to simplify Gemfile management
-# You may wish to make this production-only.
-# Because it takes a long time to install, this app initially uses
-# the current version used in the Rails Tutorial Sample app, which
-# comes pre-installed in the jhsu802701/rbenv-general Docker image.
-gem 'pg', '0.18.4'

-# Rails takes a long time to install.
-# The version number is controlled to speed up the "bundle install process".
-# Install the newest version in this project's Docker image before updating the version numbers.
-gem 'rails', '5.0.0.1'

-# Nokogiri is a dependency of other gems.
-# Version numbers are controlled to speed up the "bundle install" process.
-# Install the newest versions in this project's Docker image before updating the version numbers.
-gem 'nokogiri', '1.6.8'

-# BEGIN: original gems
 gem 'puma', '3.6.0' # Server
 gem 'sass-rails', '5.0.6' # Stylesheets
 gem 'uglifier', '3.0.2' # Compressor for JavaScript assets